simonliuanu/SmartCity/items/report.md

 3. *Then, he identifies a restaurant, reads through the reviews, checks the menu, and decides on it.*
 4. *He was eager to dine at this restaurant and shared his experience by posting his review and rating in the application.*
 5. *His friend Mark used the application as well and read Jay's review, then he wanted to go to that same restaurant based on his friend Jay's recommendation.*
-6.*Later on, Mark visited the restaurant, had an exceptional meal, and posted his review, starting a conversation about their experiences.*
+6. *Later on, Mark visited the restaurant, had an exceptional meal, and posted his review, starting a conversation about their experiences.*

 *Targets Users: Food enthusiasts, travelers, and anyone looking to discover new dining options*